dotnet/pinvoke/CONTRIBUTING.md

  * Prefer `enum` types over `int` or `uint` for flags.
 Generally, name flags enums as `METHODNAMEFlags`.
    For example: `CreateFileFlags` for the flags that are passed to `CreateFile`.

+### Struct field types

+When defining a struct, we should take care to make sure the struct is 'pinnable' (i.e. all fields must be value types rather than reference types.)
+Benefits of structs being pinnable include:

+1. Pointers are allowed (e.g. `YourStruct*`) and thus can be used as an optional parameter in methods.
+1. The original native pointers in fields are preserved (they are not marshaled) thus ensuring that if native code allocated memory and will later free it, the same pointers will be observed when you pass the struct back to native code to free it.
+1. No need `[MarshalAs]` attributes, and no marshaling *can* mean improved performance for some scenarios.
+1. It is consistent with the rest of the library's guidelines that the signatures closely match to their native header file representations.

+Pinnable structs cannot have a `string` field, since `string` is a reference type.
+Instead, you can add a `string` *property* for convenience.
+See [PROCESSENTRY32][PROCESSENTRY32] for an example.

 ### Helper methods

 Helper methods should be kept at a minimum.
 The scope of this P/Invoke library is primarily